mrfrosty0430/journal/README.md

 # journal
 Just a simple website to journal

+dependencies
+pymongo
+dnspython